Mayday (Taiwanese band): Musical style and influences

 Mayday's songs are written mostly in Mandarin with some Taiwanese Hokkien tracks by Ashin, who speaks fluent Hokkien in addition to Mandarin.
 They are popular for their student band roots, and their ability to capture the zeitgeist of Taiwanese youth in the mid to late 1990s.

 Mayday's early style of music was marked by a raw style of music production that tended towards Hokkien garage rock tunes.
 They were also themes of teenage angst and growing up, with several songs making oblique references to the issues.

 Earlier lyrics written by Ashin often included themes such as teenage angst and growing up.
 In albums later on, Ashin has alluded to several cultural icons, notably the Chinese mythical monkey-god Sun Wu-Kong, Mickey Mouse, Superman, Neil Armstrong and Che Guevara.
 Ashin has also cited movies and novels as inspiration for his songs including "Viva Love" (愛情萬歲) which was inspired by avant-garde Taiwanese director Tsai Ming Liang's 1994 movie, Vive L'Amour and the song "Armor" (武裝), which was influenced by a Chinese drama (孽子) and Haruki Murakami's novel Kafka on the Shore.

 Mayday has expressed their admiration of the Beatles, whom they cite as influencing their ideals of rock music.
 The eighth track of their fifth album has a track called John Lennon (約翰藍儂) where the band espouses its dreams to become the "Beatles of the Chinese World" (華人世界的披頭四).
 Other musical influences include the Irish band U2, the British band Oasis, and the Japanese pop music artists Mr. Children.

 Collaborations

 Mayday has collaborated with many famous singers on songs.
 Notably, lead singer Ashin and others has written lyrics and composed songs for many singers, including Victor Wong, JJ Lin, Jolin Tsai, Fish Leong, Twins, Nicholas Tse, Jam Hsiao, S.H.E, Alan Tam, Leehom Wang, Rene Liu, Della Ding and many others.
-In 2019, Ashin was featured in Mandopop king Jay Chou’s surprise new single Won't Cry under his label JVR Music International.
-Other members of the band have also dabbled in album and song production, playing a role in many popular songs of today.
+In 2019, Ashin was featured on Jay Chou’s single "Won't Cry".
+Other members of the band have also undertaken album and song production.